Searching for the best places to stay in Big Sur? You’ve come to the right place!

 The Cavalier Oceanfront Resort sits on top of cliffs with easy access to the beach.
 For accommodations, you have the option to select a room with a fireplace or a balcony overlooking the Pacific Ocean.
 In the mornings, you can relax on the patio and enjoy the sounds of the waves with a cup of coffee in hand!

 “Great location!
 The ocean was beautiful!
-Loved the fireplace in our room, and the fire pits on the beach.” -Cindy(Read more reviews on Booking.com)
+Loved the fireplace in our room, and the fire pits on the beach.” -Review from Cindy, Booking.com

 The hotel offers excellent amenities including a restaurant, two heated outdoor swimming pools, a hot tub, and a common firepit where you can roast marshmallows.